PFML: Self-Supervised Learning of Time-Series Data Without Representation Collapse

 \section{Conclusion}

 In this paper, we presented PFML, a novel SSL algorithm for time-series data that avoids the common SSL issue of representation collapse.
 PFML operates by predicting statistical functionals of the input signal corresponding to masked embeddings, given a sequence of unmasked embeddings.
 We demonstrated the effectiveness of PFML using five different classification tasks across three different data modalities: infant posture and movement classification from multi-sensor IMU data, emotion recognition from speech data, and sleep stage classification from EEG data.
-Our results show that PFML is superior to a conceptually similar SSL method, MAE.
-Our results also show that PFML is competitive against the current state-of-the-art data modality agnostic SSL method, data2vec, while being conceptually simpler and without suffering from representation collapse.
+Our results show that PFML is superior to both a conceptually similar SSL method, MAE, and a contrastive learning-based SSL method, TS2Vec.
+Our results also show that PFML is on par with the current state-of-the-art data modality agnostic SSL method, data2vec, while being conceptually simpler and without suffering from representation collapse.
+The pros and cons for each of the SSL methods used in the present study are shown in Table \ref{fig:table_pretraining_method_comparison_pros_and_cons_plus_minus}.
 The fact that PFML matches the performance of data2vec while also avoiding the issue of representation collapse renders PFML more straightforward to apply to new time-series data domains, such as in the case of clinical time-series data.
 The present work may also be extended to other domains than time-series data, such as images where functionals could be computed of, e.g., image patches.

-\paragraph{Limitations}
+\subsection{Limitations}